"Moving in the Dark"

 "Look," she said, standing up and wiping pizza grease on her pants.
-"You wanna go on a run with me or something?"
+"You wanna go for a run with me or something?"

 Scott had to swallow before he could answer.
 "You mean right now?" he asked, gesturing over his shoulder to the front door behind him.

 Cora rolled her eyes.
 "No, I'm scheduling things out a month in advance.
-Yes, right now, you dolt.
-I want to, you know, go somewhere.
+Yes, right now you idiot.
+I want to….you know…go somewhere.
 To talk.
-Well…about this whole pack thing."
+About this whole pack thing."

 Scott nodded while he devoured her slice of pizza in a couple of bites.
 "Sure," he said, turning toward the kitchen.
 "I'll tell Derek to watch the other pizza."

 Cora didn't wait for him to come back.
 She slipped out the front door and started walking, knowing he'd follow her scent and catch up within a minute or two.
 She needed that few minutes to collect her thoughts.
-She had no real idea of what she was going to say to him.
-This was a situation she hadn't planned for when Derek said they'd needed to come back.
+She had no idea what she was going to say to him.
+She hadn't planned for this situation when Derek said they'd needed to come back.

-When she heard the subtle scuff of Scott's sneakers behind her, she took off.
-She started running as if her life depended on it, pushing her speed beyond what she would normally do.
-Part of her just wanted to see if Scott could keep up with her.
+When she heard the subtle scoff of Scott's sneakers behind her, she took off.
+She started running as if her life depended on it, pushing her speed beyond her usual pace.
+Part of her wanted to see if Scott could keep up with her.
 The other part of her hoped he would not only keep up, but catch her.
 She felt the heat rise in her cheeks at the thought of him leaping forward and wrapping his arms around her, pushing her to the ground.
-She swallowed hard and chanced a glance over her shoulder.
+She swallowed hard and changed a glace over her shoulder.

 He darted past her in an instant, grinning cheekily as a challenge.
 He turned toward the edge of the forest and suddenly she was the one trying to keep up with him.

 She followed him between trees, over dry creek beds, past fallen trees and holes, until finally they were on a ridge over-looking most of Beacon Hills.
-She hadn't even noticed that they were traveling uphill at the time, so focused was she on keeping his scent in her nostrils.
-When he came to a sudden stop, it took all of her supernatural reflexes to keep from plowing right into him.
+She hadn't even noticed the incline of the hill as they ran, so focused was she on keeping his scent in her nostrils.
+When he came to a sudden stop at it's peak, it took all of her supernatural reflexes to keep from plowing right into him.

-Cora bent double for a few moments, propping her hands on her knees while she struggled to catch her breath.
+Cora bend double for a few moments, propping her hands on her knees while she struggled to catch her breath.
 "Good grief, McCall.
 Where the hell did you bring me?"

-Scott laughed, breathing just as hard as she was.
-He motioned for her to follow him closer to the edge and took a seat on a series of big rocks that were perched there.
-"I just wanted to give you a look at what the pack membership gets you," he said with a gesture at the view.
+Scott laughed, his breathing just as labored.
+He motioned for her to follow him closer to the edge and took a seat on a series of big rocks perched there.
+"I just wanted to give you a look at what the pack membership gets you," he said with a sweeping gesture at the view.

 Cora rolled her eyes.
-She'd lived here for most of her younger days.
+She'd lived her for most of her younger days.
 She knew what Beacon Hills had to offer.
 Taking a seat next to him, she looked out over the sprawling town anyway.
-It was getting dark now and the stars were coming out.
-The street lights were winking on all throughout the valley and, from this vantage point, looked like fireflies filling the landscape.
+It was getting dark now and the stars began to dominate the night sky.
+Street lights were winking on all throughout the valley and from this vantage point, looked like fireflies filling the landscape.